Home | What We Do | Chapter Board & Leadership | Conference/Events | Military Families

 - Getting trustworthy recommendations and referrals as members of the Aging Life Care Association must agree to the highest code of ethics and standards of practice.
 They also must meet minimum education and experience requirements to join the Association.

 Aging Life Care Management services have been provided by ALCA Florida Chapter members to:

 - Families around the country

 - Solo Agers (those over age 50 who live alone, are not married or partnered in a long-term relationship, and have no living children (AARP))

 - Senior housing communities

-Care management fees are billed privately on a fee-for-service basis.
-They are not covered by Medicaid, Medicare nor by most health insurance policies.
-However, clients may be able to bill some services to insurance carriers, depending on the history of the individual case.
-ALCA® Florida Chapter members will help outline the general cost of services to insure the most advantageous way to provide cost effective services for the older person.
+Aging Life Care Management fees are billed privately on a fee-for-service basis.
+They are not covered by Medicaid, Medicare, nor by most health insurance policies.
+However, clients may be able to bill some services to insurance carriers, depending on the client’s history.